winniewandia/alx-frontend-for-fun/flexbox/README.md

 10. Creating an article by fixing issues and updating hero styles
 11. Update the new hero banner
 12. The structure of the main article
+13. The meta list inside the aside section